 - Socialisation on RSPO

-- · H&S training
+- H&S training

 - FPIC

 - HCV

-The delivery of the support services can include but is not limited to cooperatives, agents, collection centres and representative organisations.
+The delivery of the support services can include but is not limited to cooperatives, agents, collection centres and represent ative organisations.

 In Colombia, there are sectoral technical assistance programmes which identify the practices that may be implemented to ensure the compliance with indicator 5.2.2.
-For this, we recommend using Cenipalma's technology transfer methodology.
+For this, Cenipalma's technology transfer methodology can be used.